simmi30/lnd1/docs/macaroons.md

 - [`10.0.0.0/8`, `172.16.0.0/12` and `192.168.0.0/16`](https://tools.ietf.org/html/rfc1918).
 - [`fc00::/7`](https://tools.ietf.org/html/rfc4193).

-Since `lnd` requires macaroons by default in order to call RPC methods, `lncli` now reads a macaroon and provides it in the RPC call.
-Unless the path is changed by the `--macaroonpath` option, `lncli` tries to read the macaroon from the network directory of `lnd`'s currently active network (e.g. for simnet `lnddir/data/chain/bitcoin/simnet/admin.macaroon`) by default and will error if that file doesn't exist unless provided the `--no-macaroons` option.
-Keep this in mind when running `lnd` with `--no-macaroons`, as `lncli` will error out unless called the same way **or** `lnd` has generated a macaroon on a previous run without this option.
+Since `broln` requires macaroons by default in order to call RPC methods, `lncli` now reads a macaroon and provides it in the RPC call.
+Unless the path is changed by the `--macaroonpath` option, `lncli` tries to read the macaroon from the network directory of `broln`'s currently active network (e.g. for simnet `brolndir/data/chain/brocoin/simnet/admin.macaroon`) by default and will error if that file doesn't exist unless provided the `--no-macaroons` option.
+Keep this in mind when running `broln` with `--no-macaroons`, as `lncli` will error out unless called the same way **or** `broln` has generated a macaroon on a previous run without this option.

 `lncli` also adds a caveat which makes it valid for only 60 seconds by default